Configuration

 - more being added continuously…

-field allow you to configure the Large Language Model (LLM) used by the agent.
+The cortex_llm field allows you to configure the Large Language Model (LLM) used by the agent.
 In a typical deployment, data will flow to at least three different LLMs, hosted in the cloud, that work together to provide actions to your robot.

 Robot Control by a Single LLM